 1. Who can apply for the Chinese green card?

-- Be a direct investor in China and have invested at least $500,000 in western or poor regions of China, $1 million in central China or $2 million in other areas, and have been investing for at least three consecutive years.
+- Investment: Be a direct investor in China and have invested at least $500,000 in western or poor regions of China, $1 million in central China, or $2 million in other areas, and have been investing for at least three consecutive years.

-- Make a great contribution to China, or possess a skill specially needed by China.
+- Level of talent and need: International talents who can make a great contribution to China’s economic and social development, or possess a skill especially needed by China.

-- Come to China to be with their family, married for at least five years or dependents of Chinese citizens.
+- Family relationship: Come to China to be with their family, married for at least five years or dependents of Chinese citizens.

 2. What are the benefits of having a Chinese green card?

 The main benefit is the length of validity.
 Foreigners residing or doing business in China without a Chinese green card must renew their residence permit yearly.
 Additionally, the green card saves time and hassle, allows easy entry and exit into the country and can also be used separately as a legal certificate to stay in Beijing.
 Moreover, people with a Chinese green card are to work freely and be treated according to all Chinese labor laws.
 Green Card holders have the same rights and responsibilities as Chinese citizens of the city they live in, regarding areas such as investment, buying housing, and education.
 The cards can also be used as a form of identification when buying a train ticket or booking a hotel room.
 However, Chinese Green Cards are not the equivalent of Chinese nationality.
 Holders of the Chinese Green Card do not have the right to vote, run for election, or serve in the military.